India calls for cooperation between FATF, UN to combat terror financing

-India has strongly condemned any direct or indirect financial assistance to terrorists and terror groups by nations that enables them to pursue their activities, including in defending criminal cases against them.
-Speaking at a General Assembly Sixth Committee meeting on 'measures to eliminate international terrorism', First Secretary/Legal Adviser in India's Permanent Mission to the UN Yedla Umasankar on Wednesday called for increased cooperation between the Financial Action Task Force (FATF) and the UN to combat terror financing.
+In a veiled attack on Pakistan, India has condemned any direct or indirect financial assistance to terrorists and terror groups by nations that enables them to pursue their activities, including in defending criminal cases against them.
+Speaking at a General Assembly Sixth Committee meeting on ‘measures to eliminate international terrorism’, First Secretary/Legal adviser in India’s Permanent Mission to the UN Yedla Umasankar on Wednesday called for increased cooperation between the Financial Action Task Force (FATF) and the UN to combat terror financing.

-India's comments come as Pakistan had requested the UN Security Council's anti-terror committee to allow Mumbai attack mastermind Hafiz Saeed to withdraw money from his bank account for basic expenses.
-Saeed, a UN-designated terrorist on whom the US has placed a USD 10 million bounty, was arrested on July 17 this year in a terror-financing case in Pakistan.
+India’s comments came as on Pakistan's request, Mumbai attack mastermind and banned JuD chief Hafiz Saeed was allowed by an anti-terror committee of the UN Security Council to withdraw money from his bank account for basic expenses.
+Saeed, a UN designated terrorist on whom the US has placed a USD 10 million bounty, was arrested on July 17 this year in a terror financing case in Pakistan.
 He was listed under UN Security Council Resolution 1267 in December 2008.

 According to UN provisions, all states are required to freeze the funds and other financial assets or economic resources of designated individuals.
 The resolution also provides for states to sanction basic expenses of the designated individuals if there is no-objection over it.
 Umasankar said India strongly believes that terrorism can be countered by combined international efforts, stressing that the UN is best suited for developing this transnational effort.
 He lamented that current measures to combat terrorism are having little impact on the ground.